waweiwoowu/hanabi-iamjeff/2-player/Chop_Move_Guide.md

 ## Chop Move Addition Rules

 - *Chop Moves* can be added.
-- Thus, the players can easily perform a *Double Chop Move* in some circumstances.
+- Thus, the players can easily perform a *Double Chop Move* (or even a *Triple* or more) in some circumstances.

 ### Example 1 (with a Scream Discard Chop Move)